 The Thrive Theme Builder (not sure of a specific name just yet) is a theme although it will look just like the Thrive Architect interface.
 So you will have the familiarity of Thrive Architect to design all of the elements within your entire WordPress website.

-This is the direction the WordPress design landscape is heading and these two companies are aiming to be at the forefront of that revolution.
+This is the direction the visual composer landscape is heading and these two companies are aiming to be at the forefront of that revolution.

 As I mentioned previously it seems that Thrive is playing off of what Elementor is doing, which as a long time Thrive member sort of bothers me.